wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-vmss-overview.md

 # Virtual Machine Scale Sets Overview

 Virtual machine scale sets are an Azure Compute resource you can use to deploy and manage a set of identical VMs.
-With all VMs configured the same, VM scale sets are designed to support true autoscale â no pre-provisioning of VMs are required â and as such make it easier to build large-scale services targeting big compute, big data, and containerized workloads.
+With all VMs configured the same, VM scale sets are designed to support true autoscale - no pre-provisioning of VMs are required - and as such make it easier to build large-scale services targeting big compute, big data, and containerized workloads.

 [AZURE.INCLUDE [virtual-machines-vmss-preview](../includes/virtual-machines-vmss-preview-ps-include.md)]